stargate/stargate-mongoose/DEVGUIDE.md

 Otherwise, all console output is suppressed using `logger.silent = true`.
 This means there's no way to enable console output without setting the `D` environment variable when running `npm test`.

-## Update Stargate and JSON API versions
+## Update Stargate and Data API versions

-Stargate and the JSON API versions are maintained in the file `api-compatibility.versions`.
+Stargate and the Data API versions are maintained in the file `api-compatibility.versions`.
 Update the versions accordingly, submit a PR and make sure that the GitHub Actions that verify the new versions run fine.

 ## Build API Reference Documentation